thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

 Before synchronizing users and groups, collect the following information and materials:

-- Download the [LDAP sync script ADD LINK](LINK){: target="_blank"} from ThoughtSpot's community tools Github repository.
+- Download the [LDAP sync script](https://github.com/thoughtspot/community-tools/tree/master/python_tools/ldap_sync_python_api){: target="_blank"} from ThoughtSpot's community tools Github repository.
 Modify it or create your own as necessary.

-- A machine with access to your Active Directory or OpenLDAP environment.
+- A computer with access to the ThoughtSpot APIs, as well as your Active Directory or OpenLDAP environment.

--   IP address and port of the server where your ThoughtSpot instance is running.
+-   Domain or IP address and port of the server where your ThoughtSpot instance is running.

-    This hostport must be in the following format `http(s)://<host>:<port>` or `http(s)://<domain>`.
+    The location of the ThoughtSpot instance must be in the following format: `http(s)://<IP-address>:<port>` or `http(s)://<domain>`.

--   Administrator login username and password for your ThoughtSpot instance.
+-   Credentials (username and password) for a user with administrator privileges in the front-end for your ThoughtSpot instance.

 -   URL of the LDAP server, or hostport.

-    For example, `ldap://192.168.2.48:389`
+    For example, `ldap://<IP-address>:<port>`

 -   Login username and password for the LDAP system.